 No longer wielding rifles, many maneuvered the grounds pushed about in wheel chairs, walkers, and canes.
 Old men brandished ear trumpets to catch the orations of the many visiting dignitaries.
 The men listened as President Franklin Roosevelt delivered remarks dedicating the Eternal Light Memorial, located near the “Bloody Angle.”
 Battlefield tours transported veterans, and well-wishers from Cemetery Hill, to Seminary Ridge, Little Round Top, the Devils Den, and finally the exposed fields of Picketts Charge.

 Forty Acres and a Mule had never materialized, as promised by victorious Union commanders.
 Now relegated to tenant farming, Freedmen struggled in the same conditions as before, but now as sharecroppers.
-Stuck in a never-ending cycle of poverty, black farmers found insufficient harvests debited into the next season, and then the next, in an endless cycle of debt peonage.
+Stuck in a never-ending cycle of poverty, black farmers found insufficient harvests debited into the next season, and then the next, in an endless cycle of debt.

 The Supreme Court’s 1896 ruling in Plessy V Ferguson legalized segregation by insisting any negative correlation attached to feelings of inferiority lived only in the minds of Blacks.
 Separate water fountains, parks, transportation, and schools worked just fine for the elderly veterans from the North and South.

-The moral force of the Civil War had died as thoroughly as the nearly 7-million who perished upon the scattered battlefields.Those veterans who reunited in 1938 Pennsylvania found white identity and brotherhood far outranked any new birth of freedom envisioned by President Lincoln 75 years earlier.
+The moral force of the Civil War had died as thoroughly as the nearly 7 million who had perished upon the scattered battlefields of that bloody conflict.
+Those veterans who reunited in 1938 Pennsylvania found white identity and brotherhood far outweighed any new birth of freedom envisioned by President Lincoln 75 years earlier.

 Gail Chumbley is the author of the two-part memoir “River of January,” and “River of January: Figure Eight.”
 Both titles available on Kindle.
 Ms Chumbley recently completed her second stage play, “Wolf By The Ears.”